rowg/qccodar/README.md

 /Codar/SeaSonde/Data/RadialResponses/IdealPattern   (see note below)
 /Codar/SeaSonde/Data/RadialResponses/MeasPattern    (see note below)

+IMPORTANT NOTES:
-Note: The RadialResponses tasks may not be necessary as later versions of the SeaSonde radial software do not include these files.
-If the RadialResponses folders contain data, it is *extremely important* to set up archiving tasks for those files, because they take up alot of space and will fill up your disk quickly!
+1) If the RadialResponses folders contain data, it is *extremely important* to set up archiving tasks for those files, because they take up alot of space and will fill up your disk quickly!
+2) Do not set the "Limit # duplicated files in source folder" for "Metric Radials" tasks to a greater number than the "Limit # duplicated files in source folder" for "QCD Radial Shorts" tasks.
+If you do this, you'll end up unnecessarily processing the same files over and over again.

 ## Run qcviz to assess impact of using different test thresholds